intoxstudio/restrict-user-access/readme.txt

 Contributors: intoxstudio, devinstitute, keraweb, freemius Donate link: #
-Tags: restrict content, membership, access control, capabilities, members, bbpress, buddypress Requires at least: 4.8
+Tags: restrict content, membership, access control, capabilities, members, bbpress, buddypress Requires at least: 5.0
 Requires PHP: 5.6
-Tested up to: 5.6
+Tested up to: 5.8
-Stable tag: 2.1.3
+Stable tag: 2.2
 License: GPLv3

 Create Access Levels and restrict any post, page, category, etc. Supports bbPress, BuddyPress, WooCommerce, WPML, and more.

 == Description ==

-Restrict content and contexts to control what your users get exclusive access to, or drip content over time.
-Create an unlimited number of Access Levels and override user and role capabilities.
+**Restrict User Access is a fast and simple Membership Plugin for WordPress.
+Restrict your content in minutes, NOT hours.**

-Use this plugin to quickly set up a membership site where your users can get different levels such as Gold, Silver and Bronze.
-Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors, or all your free products.
+Quickly set up a membership site where your users can get different levels such as Platinum, Gold, or Free.
+Then, grant thoses levels when a user purchases a product in WooCommerce.

-No coding required.

-####Unlimited Access Levels
+###Unlimited Access Levels

-* Multiple levels per user
-* Sync with User Roles, Logged in, or Logged out
-* Add membership durations
-* Unlock (drip) content for new members
-* Permit & deny level capabilities
-* Hide nav menu items
-* Restrict Widget Areas in [Content Aware Sidebars](https://dev.institute/wordpress-sidebars/)
-* Redirect unauthorized users to a page or custom link
-* Tease content for unauthorized users and show custom message
-* Shortcode to fine-tune restrictions in your posts or pages
+Users can have multiple access levels, and you control how long memberships should last.
+When an unauthorized user tries to access restricted content, you can redirect them to another URL or display a teaser.

+###Level Membership Automations [NEW]

+Automatically add levels to your users based on something they do (Triggers) or something they are (Traits).

+* When a user purchases a WooCommerce product - get paid for memberships!
+* When their Role changes
+* Whether they are Logged-in or a Guest

-####Unlimited Content Restrictions
+###Contextual Content Protection

-Conditionally restrict all your posts, pages, categories, or any content you want.
-Restrict User Access even allows you to combine conditions.
-This means that you e.g. can restrict all posts in Category X written by author Y.
+Restrict access to your posts, pages, or categories.
+You can even combine the conditions: protect all posts tagged "Premium" written by a select author.

-For each level you can restrict content with the following conditions:

-* Singulars, eg. each post, page, or custom post type
+The following Access Conditions are available out of the box:

+* Posts, Pages & Custom Post Types
-* Content with select taxonomies, eg. categories or tags
+* Content with Tags, Categories, or Custom Taxonomies
-* Content written by a select author
+* Content written by select Authors
 * Page Templates
-* Post Type Archives
+* Blog Page & Post Type Archives
 * Author Archives
-* (Custom) Taxonomy Archives
+* Taxonomy Archives
-* Search Results
-* 404 Not Found Page
+* Front Page, Search Results, 404 Not Found Page
-* Front Page
-* Blog Page
-* bbPress User Profiles
+* bbPress Profiles, Forums & Topics
-* BuddyPress Member Pages
+* BuddyPress Profile Sections
-* Languages (qTranslate X, Polylang, Transposh, WPML, TranslatePress)
+* Languages (WPML, Polylang, qTranslate X, TranslatePress, Transposh)
 * Pods Pages

-####Plugin Integrations & Support
+###Restrict Content from Other Plugins

-Restrict User Access automatically supports Custom Post Types and Taxonomies created by any plugin or theme.
-Moreover, it comes with built-in support for some of the most popular WordPress plugins.
+Restrict User Access autodetects Custom Post Types and Taxonomies created by any plugin or theme.
+Built-in support for some of the most popular WordPress plugins means that you e.g. can restrict access to bbPress forums or multilingual content.

 * bbPress
 * BuddyPress